 While SSO is convenient for users, it presents new security challenges.
 If a user's primary password is compromised, attackers may be able to gain access to multiple resources.
 In addition, as sensitive information makes its way to cloud-hosted services it is even more important to secure access by implementing two-factor authentication.

-Duo Single Sign-On's public beta is available in Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
+Duo Single Sign-On is available in Duo Beyond, Duo Access, and Duo MFA plans, which also include the ability to define policies that enforce unique controls for each individual SSO application.
 For example, you can require that Salesforce users complete two-factor authentication at every login, but only once every seven days when accessing Slack.
 Duo checks the user, device, and network against an application's policy before allowing access to the application.

 Log on to the Duo Admin Panel and navigate to Applications.